 - The field has an unusual level of job stability, as well as generous compensation and benefits.

-Education/training: An associate’s degree in dental hygiene, though it usually takes three years to complete rather than the usual two.
+Education/Training Required: An associate’s degree in dental hygiene, though it usually takes three years to complete rather than the usual two.
 Virtually all states require dental hygienists to be licensed, though requirements vary by state.

-Challenges: You’ll need to be comfortable working in people’s mouths, some of whom may have extensive gum disease or poor dental hygiene.
+Job Challenges: You’ll need to be comfortable working in people’s mouths, some of whom may have extensive gum disease or poor dental hygiene.
 But you also need to have a warm bedside manner.
 Many people are not comfortable going to the dentist, let alone having their teeth cleaned, and you’ll need to be able to keep them calm during the process.

 - Dental hygienists have relatively regular hours.
 Though some offices may offer early evening hours and limited Saturday hours, you’ll typically be working during regular business hours only.